-4. The impact of the minimum wage on employment
+3. The impact of the minimum wage on employment

-4.1.
+3.1.
 Model specification for the employment analysis

-We start with an evaluation of the quarterly panel Fixed Effects Model at provincial level of various employment outcomes on log minimum wage and covariates.
-The basic employment specification uses provincial-level panel data (of 76 provinces with quarteryear data - 12 quarters from 2011 to 2013 for the short run effect or 48 quarters from 2002 to 2013 for a medium run effect), identifying the effect of the policy instrument on an outcome variable $Y{pt}$ in province p and time t:
+The empirical investigation begins with a quarterly panel Fixed Effects Model at provincial level of various employment outcomes on log minimum wage and covariates.
+The basic employment specification uses provincial-level panel data (of 76 provinces with quarteryear data - 12 quarters from 2011 to 2013 for the short run effect or 48 quarters from 2002 to 2013 for a medium run effect), identifying the effect of the policy instrument on an outcome variable Y{pt} in province p and time t:

-$$Y{pt} = \beta_0 + \beta_1 M W{pt} + \beta_2 X{pt} + \phi_p + \phi_t + \varphi{pt} + \varepsilon{pt}$$
+$Y{pt} = \beta_0 + \beta_1 M W{pt} + \beta_2 X{pt} + \phi_p + \phi_t + \varphi{pt} + \varepsilon{pt}$

-As outcome variable $Y{pt}$ , we report the employment-to-population ratio (conducting robustness with log employment) or log weekly hours worked and, we investigate the differing effects by level of education and age, showing evidence of changes in employment by production type or firm size.
-As minimum wage policy variable we report a direct measure of log real hourly minimum wage level $MW{pt} = \ln(rmin{pt})$ .
-As provincial-level controls $X{pt}$ we include a set of labour demand shifters representing population characteristics (share of youth and elderly out of the total 15-65 population to account for the ageing population over this decade, share of rural population and share of population with greater than secondary education), in addition to a variable controlling for market performance (yearly log per capita Gross Provincial Product).
-In order to control for unobserved provincial and time heterogeneity we include in the reduced form equation province $(\phi_p)$ and time $(\phi_t)$ fixed effects, reporting robust standard errors clustered at the province level.
+As outcome variable Y{pt} , we report the employment-to-population ratios (conducting robustness with log employment)13 or log weekly hours worked and, we investigate the differing effects by level of education and age, showing evidence of changes in employment by production type or firm size.14 As minimum wage policy variable we report a direct measure of log real hourly minimum wage level.15 As provincial-level controls X{pt} we include a set of labour demand shifters representing provincial population characteristics (share of youth and elderly out of the total 15-65 population to account for the ageing population over this decade, and share of population with greater than secondary education), population group-specific controls (average years of schooling, female share, average years of potential work experience, and rural share), and a variable controlling for market performance (yearly log per capita Gross Provincial Product).
+In order to control for unobserved provincial and time heterogeneity, we include in the reduced form equation province (φ_p) and time (φ_t) fixed effects, reporting robust standard errors clustered at the province level.

 The results for the working-age population (15-65), the secondary or less-educated population (low-skilled from hereon), and its young population subgroup (15-24) are reported in Table 1.
-We focus particularly on the low-skilled as this type of workers is the most likely to be directly affected by variation in the minimum wage.
-Our estimates suggest that there are minor aggregate employment effects in the full time period under analysis (2002-2013), driven by reduction in employment in the agricultural sector (not covered by the minimum wage law).
-For private employment-to-population ratio, overall there seems to be no direct impact for the working-age population or for the low-skilled in general.
-However, a negative and statistically significant effect on private sector employment of the
+We focus particularly on the low-skilled as this type of workers is the most likely to be directly affected by variations in the minimum wage.
+Our estimates